-Soil samples enclosed in individual sealed plastic bags should be submitted to a professional laboratory for processing.
+Enclose soil samples in individually sealed plastic bags and submit them to a professional laboratory for processing.
 Although the dark brown cysts can be seen with the unaided eye, they are very inconspicuous when mixed with soil.
 The laboratory will use a procedure to "float" any cysts out of a soil sample.
 Eggs, if any, will be released from the cysts, and counted.
-The lab's report will report number of eggs per 100 cm3 (approximately one-half cup) of soil.
+The lab's report will report number of eggs per 100 cubic centimeters (approximately one-half cup) of soil.

 Fields infested with SCN should be managed to minimize yield loss.
 In order to manage SCN populations effectively, it is important to monitor SCN populations over time.
 Distributions of SCN are generally uneven in most fields, and nematode egg numbers can vary with sampling technique.
 So, to minimize the variability for a representative SCN egg count, it is very important to use recommended sampling procedures: